Matrix denoising for weighted loss functions and heterogeneous signals: Optimal spectral denoising

 In this section, we consider a subset of spectral denoisers, in which the matrix $\what \B$ is required to be diagonal.
 More precisely, we search for a vector $\hat \t = (\hat t_1,\dots,\hat t_r)^T$ of real numbers, so that the estimator

 minimizes the $\AMSE$ $\L(\what \X^{\dd},\X) = \lim_{n \to \infty} \| \Omega (\what \X^{\mathrm{dd}} - \X) \Pi^T\|_{\Fr}^2$.

-\begin{rmk} The optimal diagonal denoiser will never have better asymptotic performance than the optimal spectral denoiser, since diagonal denoisers are a subset of spectral denoisers.
-However, Theorem \ref{thm-diag} below shows that under weighted orthogonality, the two methods coincide.
-Furthermore, their increased simplicity makes them easier to analyze; this will be exploited in the proofs of Theorem \ref{thm-compare2} and Proposition \ref{prop-merge}, as well as the analysis of Section \ref{sec-topt}. \end{rmk}
+\begin{rmk} Optimal diagonal denoising cannot have better asymptotic performance than optimal spectral denoising, as the diagonal denoiser is a spectral denoiser.
+However, Theorem \ref{thm-diag} below shows that under weighted orthogonality, the methods coincide; and the simplicity of $\what \X^{\mathrm{dd}}$ makes it easier to analyze, which will be exploited in the proofs of Theorem \ref{thm-compare2} and Proposition \ref{prop-merge} and the analysis of Section \ref{sec-topt}. \end{rmk}